newrelic/centurion/README.md

   end
 ```

+### Container Names

+This is the name that shows up in the `docker ps` output.
+It's the name
+of the container, not the hostname inside the container.

-If you want to name your container, use the `name` DSL item.
+If you want to name your container, use the `name` setting.
 The
 actual name for the created container will have a random hex string
 appended, to avoid name conflicts when you repeatedly deploy an image:
 ```ruby